$1 million to support food security research in WV - NewsBreak

 $1 million to support food security research in WV

-WASHINGTON, D.C. – U.S. Senator Joe Manchin (D-WV) has announced that $1,061,671 from the U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) will be used to support West Virginia’s farmers and ranchers, as well as increase access to fresh produce.
+WASHINGTON, D.C.
+(WBOY) — Two programs in West Virginia will receive more than $1 million to help support farmers and ranchers, including agricultural research at West Virginia University.

-The funding, as part of the NIFA Organic Transitions Program (ORG) and the NIFA American Rescue Plan Produce Prescription Program (PPR), will go into researching organic agricultural practices at West Virginia University (WVU) and the Fresh Choice Prescription Produce program at the Williamson Health and Wellness Center.West Virginia reaches $147 million settlement with Walmart, CVS
+Senator Joe Manchin (D-WV) announced $1,061,671 from the U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) on Tuesday.
+According to a release from Manchin, the investment will help ensure every West Virginian has access to quality, affordable fresh produce.

 “Every West Virginian should have access to healthy, affordable food.
-I am pleased USDA is investing in WVU and the Williamson Health and Wellness Center to support our local farmers and ranchers, bolster our agricultural industry and provide food assistance to West Virginians in need,” said Senator Manchin.
-“Addressing food insecurity continues to be one of my top priorities, and I look forward to seeing the positive impacts of this funding.”
+I am pleased USDA is investing in WVU and the Williamson Health and Wellness Center to support our local farmers and ranchers, bolster our agricultural industry and provide food assistance to West Virginians in need,” Manchin said.

 For the latest news, weather, sports, and streaming video, head to WBOY.com.